Top 10 Sitar Songs

 From: 'Tomorrow' (1968)

-Before Steve Howe joined Yes, he was a member of the little-known U.K.-based psychedelic group Tomorrow, which released a pair of albums at the end of the '60s.
+Before Steve Howe joined Yes, he was a member of the little-heard U.K.-based psychedelic group Tomorrow, which released a pair of albums at the end of the '60s.
 (They're probably best known as the band that recorded John Peel's first BBC radio session in 1967.)
-'Real Life Permanent Dream' is filled with period flourishes, including a pretty prominent sitar, played by Howe, who would occasionally drag out the instrument for his solo projects over the years.
+"Real Life Permanent Dream" is filled with period flourishes, including a pretty prominent sitar, played by Howe, who would occasionally drag out the instrument for his solo projects over the years.